david-ca6/Resolve-OpenCaptions/readme.md

 But TextPlus2SRT was more a custom script for my own use than anything else; it was missing a lot of features, it only worked with Linux, required typing in a terminal, and it only allowed converting SRT to TextPlus, nothing more.
 OpenCaptions is intended to be a stronger base to work from to make a more powerful and user-friendly tool.

 ## Disclaimer about experimental features
+## Disclaimer about experimental features
-> The OpenCaptionsAuto plugin, the subtitle to Text+ conversion, and the subtitle conversion rely on a bug in the DaVinci Resolve API that allow to read the subtitle text from the subtitle name filed.
-If that bug gets fixed, all plugins that convert sub tracks to Text+ will break.
-Using OpenCaptions with a srt file is more reliable.
+> The OpenCaptionsAuto plugin, the subtitle to Text+ conversion, and the subtitle export rely on a bug in the DaVinci Resolve API that allows reading the subtitle text from the subtitle name field.
+If that bug gets fixed, all plugins that convert subtitle tracks to Text+ will break.
+Using OpenCaptions with an SRT file is more reliable.